Temecula's Chapel of Memories: History

-At a cost of $1 per person, the free fundraiser attracted more than 800 people, many traveling from Los Angeles and San Diego.
+At a cost of $1 per person for admission, the subsequent free barbeque fundraiser attracted more than 800 people, many traveling from Los Angeles and San Diego.
 Entertainment consisted of a 45-minute wrestling exhibition, boxers, and high school athletes competed in various sporting games.
 The celebrations also included dance featuring indigenous groups and others.
 The bank loan was paid, and there was money left over to purchase a new car for Burri.

 With the chapel completed to include a steeple, RJ Smith donated a 200-year-old bell in December 1917.
 The bell, however, was stolen in 1930.
 In 1969, when the US Navy decommissioned the USS Georgetown, it loaned the church and a 650-pound brass ship bell.

 Today's chapel bell sounds are computer generated.